kanchanproseth/kanchanproseth/README.md

 * 👋 Hi, I’m Proseth.
-I work in iOS Development.
+I am an iOS Developer.
 * 🤯 I'd like to try new things.
 * 🏰 I’m currently pursue my master degree in Maharishi University
-* 💞️ I’m looking to collaborate on ...
+* 🥷 I’m looking to collaborate on ...
 * 📫 How to reach me ...

 🚀 Linkedin https://www.linkedin.com/in/kan-chanproseth